 To enable the Oozie web console, download and add the ExtJS library to the Oozie server.
-If you have not already done this, proceed as follows.

 Step 1: Download the Library

 Download the ExtJS version 2.2 library from https://archive.cloudera.com/gplextras/misc/ext-2.2.zip and place it a convenient location.